Hawai'i Activities

 Background

-Several unsolicited lease requests for wind energy development offshore of Oahu, Hawai'i were submitted to BOEM.
+Several unsolicited lease requests for wind energy development offshore of Oahu, Hawai'i were submitted to BOEM during 2014-2015.
 The Outer Continental Shelf (OCS) Lands Act requires BOEM to award leases competitively, unless BOEM determines there is no competitive interest.
 BOEM has determined that there may be competitive interest in developing all or portions of the Oahu Call Area and has published a “Call for Information and Nominations” and a “Notice of Intent to Prepare an Environmental Assessment.”
 Comment period for both announcements are now closed.
 Please see below for more information.

 Unsolicited Lease Requests